image

 Are You Safe as a Tenant?

-• Properly working and located smoke alarms within the property.
+• Installing and testing smoke alarms

-• Regularly serviced fire extinguishers in the building.
+• Providing serviced fire extinguishers

 The Difference Between First, Second, and Third-Degree Burns